eecs280staff/tutorials/docs/assertions_guide.md

-If we were to call `Matrix_at` with parameters that are outside the bounds of the `Matrix`, we get a failed `assert` right away and can debug the issue. **Put these assertions in your project 2 code** to protect against going out-of-bounds!
+If we were to call `Matrix_at` with parameters that are outside the bounds of the `Matrix`, we get a failed `assert` right away and can debug the issue.
+These assertions are also invaluable while debugging other code that uses `Matrix_at` - if the assertions aren't failing, you can safely rule out any out-of-bounds bugs and focus your attention elsewhere.

 Of course, you can't assert every single thing in every `REQUIRES` clause.
 Some of them can't possibly be checked.
 Here's another example: